openmultiplayer/web/docs/scripting/callbacks/OnVehicleDamageStatusUpdate.md

 ---
 title: OnVehicleDamageStatusUpdate
-description: This callback is called when a vehicle element such as doors, tires, panels, or lights change their damage status.
+description: This callback is called when a vehicle element such as doors, tyres, panels, or lights change their damage status.
 tags: ["vehicle"]
 ---